stevedonovan/gentle-intro/part2.md

 add new 'consumers' of iterators.
 These are those methods that end the chain and 'pull' all the values of the iterator, like `count` - or `collect`.

-`ToVec` has an associated type, just like an `Iterator`.
+We will define a new trait `ToVec` which has an associated type, just like an `Iterator`.
 It will be the type contained in the returned vector.

 ```rust
 trait ToVec {